 We have been with this company for over 8 years.
-After reading reviews here alone, no surprise and feel little better that we are not the only ones.
-This company has caused us a lot of frustrations.
-At this time here is our latest issue with them.
+After reading reviews here alone, it's no surprise and I feel little better that we are not the only ones.
+This company has caused us a lot of frustration.
+Here is our latest issue with them.
 We received a call from one of our customers complaining that they were double charged by our business.
 We looked at our records and we have no records of a charge for the specified date.
 We called Vantiv on 12/19/2016 and we were told that on the 9th and the 10th of December 2016 there were few keyed in card entries processed that showed in our account on their system.
 All keyed in entries were made at 00:00 time totaling 671.85 from various customer cards that have previously been legitimately processed here.
 We checked our records here, we have no records for such charges or settlement for the amount of 671.85.
 We called our bank and ask them to check and see if the amount of 671.85 have been deposited and we were informed that such deposit does not exist.
-We contacted Vantiv again and asked where are the money, who made the keyed in entries and where.
+We contacted Vantiv again and asked who made the keyed in entries and where.
 It is not possible to key in few credit card charges in less than a second.
-After several attempts to get an answer someone actually at Vantiv advised us that our account issues will be submitted to a different department for further in-depth investigation since he had no explanation at this time.
+After several attempts to get an answer someone at Vantiv advised us that our account issues will be submitted to a different department for further in-depth investigation since he had no explanation at this time.
 The Representative also said that they will call us and let us know of their findings tomorrow.
 This was on Dec.
 19th 2016 and we have not received a call yet.
-In a mean time, one of the customers that was double charged has disputed the charge of 240.75 and Vantiv has charged back our account for that amount.
-This is just the latest we have had issues with undisclosed contract pages they have referenced and we have no records of, additional monthly fees added, etc., overall we just discovered today by running a quote on this side that we could have saved close to $650.00 for last month alone if we had a different provider.
-If anyone has any suggestions or have experienced a similar problem please share it and advice us how we can get help… It will be greatly appreciate.
+In a meantime, one of the customers that was double charged has disputed the charge of 240.75 and Vantiv has charged back our account for that amount.
+This is just the latest.
+We have had issues with undisclosed contract pages they have referenced and we have no records of, additional monthly fees added, etc. We just discovered today by running a quote on this site that we could have saved close to $650.00 for last month alone if we had a different provider.
+If anyone has any suggestions or have experienced a similar problem please share it and advice us how we can get help...
+It will be greatly appreciated.

 I am Brad Johnson owner of Johonson Tree service.
 We have been using this company for 15 years.
 The first thing they did was charge us over 1000.00 for a machine lease.
 The bank informed us later that we could have purchased it for 200.00 from them.
 Then they charged us a fee for paying early.
-Several years later we tried to switch companys and Fith Third Bank told us they would close our accounts if we did.
-We started out paying $5.00 per month, now it\’s $50.00.
+Several years later we tried to switch companies and Fifth Third Bank told us they would close our accounts if we did.
+We started out paying $5.00 per month, now it's $50.00.
 We called to close the account today.
 They informed me that after 15 years we are being charged $295.00 for closing account early.
-They also said because we didn\’t cancel before the 25th of the month the account won’t be closed until the end of the next month and monthly fees will apply.
+They also said because we didn't cancel before the 25th of the month the account won’t be closed until the end of the next month and monthly fees will apply.
 They also charged an annual fee and a fee for yearly compliance.
 Their rates are high and they charge extra for non-qualifying cards.
-Our new company has a much lower flat rate for all cards we except.
+Our new company has a much lower flat rate for all cards we accept.
 They charge $25.00 per month that covers all extra fees.
-The machine is free. and theres no contract.
-With out a doubt this is one of the worst companys we have ever delt with.
+The machine is free and there's no contract.
+Without a doubt this is one of the worst companies we have ever dealt with.
 Good riddance.

 Vantiv is a large processor that uses every sales channel possible to sell its services.
 For this reason, your experience with Vantiv will be based largely on the sales channel you use to acquire services.
 We have seen a lot of paperwork from Vantiv over the years including statements, applications, and quotes.
 Some shows competitive pricing and terms, others show just the opposite.
 We have also seen Vantiv continue opaque pricing tactics pioneered by companies it has acquired.
 For example, Mercury Payments is well known to us for marking up card brand assessments to pad margins.
 When Vantiv acquired Mercury it didn't change this tactic.
 It simply moved the overage on assessments to a new line item on statements.